Nexenta/edge-dev/install/nfs-container.md

 There are example configuration files (see conf directory) to modify.
 Adjust networking interface.
 Typicaly first port assigned will be eth0.

 ### Step 3: Create service configuration
-Use NEADM management tool to setup service parameters
+Use NEADM management tool to setup service parameters, at the minimum execute this command below so that it will create service with name "nfs-revenue":
 ```
 neadm service create nfs nfs-revenue
 neadm service serve company-branch1/finance/revenue